darkman66/django-airbrake/README.md

 # set it up

-First you hae to install python module for airbrake
+First what you hae to do is to install python module for airbrake

     $ pip install -U airbrake